drsanches/photobooth/readme.md

 - Add cache? (on last images data)
 - Do not create UserProfile for admin?
 - Use 404 instead 401 for nonexistent urls
+- Separate app, auth and scheduler to different modules
 - Add stub for google auth
 - Add field descriptions for db models
 - Add available characters validation
-- Add scheduled tasks to clean expired tokens and confirmations
 - Refactor logging

 ### UI